Interacting With Python

 Hello, World!

-If your session looks like the above, then you have executed your first Python code!
-Take a moment to celebrate.
+If your session looks like the one above, then you’ve successfully executed some Python code!
+Take a moment to celebrate!

 Python